zeyus/touchtracker/README.md

 ## Future plans

 After finishing using the app for a research project, I want to decouple the experiment and make it somewhat easy to use the app as an experiment builder (or maybe just a "player") which can be customized with various assets (sounds, images, text prompts).
-Using the Candle-Candy experiment as a
+Using the Candle-Candy experiment as a demo / tutorial.

 ## License